-The Graduate Admissions, Progression and Retention Committee will counsel students that demonstrate any role boundary problems regarding these actions, which may result in sanctions against the student.
+The Graduate Admissions, Progression, and Retention Committee will counsel students who engage in any role boundary problems and has the authority to impose disciplinary actions upon the student if an infraction occurs.

 ON-CAMPUS EXPERIENCES

 On-Campus Experiences are considered essential doctoral learning experiences and are mandatory for all BSN-DNP students.
 Attendance in-person is required for selected activities, depending upon specialty track and progression in the program.
 Whenever possible, required activities will be offered virtually to minimize travel.